-In all these instances, the involvement of the European Council in matters of policy implementation has been introduced at request of the Council during the legislative discussions leading to the adoption of the relevant legislative act.
-Such a request addresses the political need to ensure that matters which are of particular relevance and sensitivity for Member States are ultimately considered at the highest political level .
+In all these instances, the unusual involvement of the European Council in matters of policy implementation has been introduced at request of the Council during the legislative discussions leading to the adoption of the relevant legislative act.
+Such a request addresses the political need to ensure that matters which are of particular relevance and sensitivity for Member States are ultimately considered at the highest political level and most notably by consensus, which is the ordinary decision making rule for the European Council (Article 15(4) TEU).
 Despite the reasons of political expediency that may explain the proliferation of "emergency brakes", the phenomenon has been strongly criticised by the European Parliament and in the doctrine23 as a step too far, fundamentally altering the institutional balance laid down in the Treaties as well as the ordinary voting rules for the adoption in Council.

 II.
-The legal framework for the conferral of implementing powers on the Council and their exercise
+The legal framework for the conferral of implementing powers to the Council and their exercise

-The expanding role of the Council in the implementation of EU law needs to be assessed in light of the legal framework applicable to the conferral of implementing powers and to the modalities for their exercise.
-The case law of the Court of justice has underlined the need for a proper justification of the conferral of implementing powers to the Council but at the same time has recognised a wide margin of discretion to the co-legislators in the matter (section 1).
+The expanding role of the Council in the implementation of EU law needs to be assessed in the light of the legal framework applicable to the conferral of implementing powers and to the modalities of their exercise.
+The case law of the Court of justice has underlined the need for a proper justification of the conferral of implementing powers to the Council but at the same time has recognised a wide margin of discretion to the colegislators in the matter (section 1).
 The Court has also clarified that the co-legislators have a certain leeway in defining the decision making rules for the exercise of implementing powers by the Council.
-These procedural rules are supplemented by internal organisational arrangements and working methods and together determine the way Council exercises the conferred powers (section 2).
+These procedural rules are supplemented by internal organisational arrangements and working methods and together determine the way Council exercise the conferred powers (section 2).

 $^{^{22}}$ Statements upon adoption of the Council Regulation amending Regulation 2020/2093 laying down the multiannual financial framework for the years 2021 to 2027.
 Council doc.
-ST 6712/24 ADD1 of 23 February 2024.
+ST 6712/24 ADD1 of 23 February 2024